 |TUE||Travel to the Costa del Sol via Ronda|

-- Departure from our bus Terminal at 08:00 a.m. towards the region of Extremadura.
+- Departure from our bus terminal at 8:00 a.m. towards the region of Extremadura and arrive in Caceres.

-- Free time to explore its Plaza Mayor and to walk through the old city and its famous medieval quarter; very well preserved and considered as World Heritage Site.
+- Time at leisure to explore its Plaza Mayor and to walk through the old city and its famous medieval quarter, very well preserved and considered as World Heritage place.

-- Continue southwards to Andalusia and arrive in Cordoba.
+- Continue southwards to Andalucia and arrive to Sevilla.

 - Transportation in deluxe AC vehicle with panoramic windows and maximum comfort and safety.